Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 7. Press Release Copywriting & Seeding

 A major part of marketing is community management.
 To keep your community excited, you’ll want to come up with updates and announcements.
-A good way to amplify these is by working with media publications who cater to the same audiences as you.
+A good way to amplify these is by working with media publications that cater to the same audiences as you.
 This way, you can capitalize on their reputation and their audience.

 Press releases are stories about your brand, company, or product, that you’re essentially pitching to reputable media publications.
 These can be major releases, new updates, or great results and partnerships.
-Seeding is the act of sharing these press releases to publications in the hopes that they get picked up and turned into stories in their channels.
+Seeding is the act of sharing these press releases with publications in the hopes that they get picked up and turned into stories in their channels.

 Good press releases are concise but compelling.
 For best results, they need to be sent to media publications whose audiences align with yours.
 A good PR agency can help you create these press releases and send them out to the right people for the job.

 If you’re an indie game developer, receiving advanced information that Kotaku is about to release a list of their top indie game recommendations for the year can help you secure a spot and gain massive traction for your game.